Muso's Guide: History

 Muso's Guide was first launched on 30 June 2003 by then-amateur journalist Holly Seddon née Noseda.

 According to the site's About Us page, "it was launched for a number of reasons, namely the lack of coverage of classic music alongside new releases, the oh-so-obvious press release drivel in a lot of music mags at the time, the desire to create a website full of city guides with music tourists in mind and the desire to get to listen to promo CDs all day.

 "In November 2012 ownership of the site passed from Holly to Joe Watson and long-time contributor Kenny McMurtrie with a view to maintaining the already high quality of coverage and expanding the site’s reach.
 We still want to cover the classics and the best new music.
 We still bristle at the press release drivel and regurgitated guff but city guides have died a death.
 Now we listen to Radio 6 all day and have resurrected our Underexposed tab to get closer to the grass roots of the music scene.
 How things have changed..."

 Since 2003 the site has had a number of editors in all areas - Catherine Wilson, Natalie Shaw, Greg Salter, Louise Coles, Paul Brown, Russell Warfield, Hayley Scott, Dani Gibson, Carris Boast, Elliot Ryder, Cat Schaupp, Dave Beech, Lee Hammond, Rosie Duffield and Holly Seddon née Noseda.

-With the onset of the Covid-19 pandemic Kenny McMurtrie felt it was the ideal time to fully break with the site, having for some time lost interest in writing reviews (to say the least).
+The site is among the first (and longest lasting) music webzines of the internet age in the UK.